mfpss95134/ACER-SF314-57G-55UK-HACKINTOSH/README.md

 <br>

 ## Recommened BIOS Settings / Modifications
+Incorrect modification may brick you device, please be CAREFUL when operating.
 - `Secure Boot: Disabled`
   - It's unbootable without setting this to `Disabled`.
 - `Fast Boot: Disabled`